 Players apply their skills and experience, tools or other advantages, aid from one another, and other assets to reduce this difficulty.
 They can also focus a limited resource called Effort to further lower the difficulty of actions really important to them.

-Once a player has reduced the difficulty as much as she is able, she rolls a d20.
+Once a player has reduced the difficulty as much as they are able, they roll a d20.
 The target number is equal to three times the difficulty.

 This system resolves every task, including combat.
 Creatures and NPCs have levels, and an opponent’s level is the difficulty of any task it opposes.
 (There’s more on this under Running the Cypher System.)